Risk Factors of Sleep Apnea – Las Vegas, NV

 For patients who suffer from OSA, there is a partial blockage that inhibits the flow of oxygen through their throat while sleeping.
 This can be brought on by the tongue falling to the back of the mouth or the throat muscles partially collapsing during a normal sleep cycle.
 These are some of the risk factors that can exacerbate the problem.

 Being overweight can cause increased neck girth and the accumulation of fat deposits around the upper airway.
 Either of these situations can lead to flaccid throat muscles.
 This is one of the causes of the loud snoring associated with OSA, as vibrations occur from the air attempting to pass through the restricted area.

 Often a hereditary condition, a narrowed airway can also contribute to OSA.
 This can be made worse if the tonsils and adenoids become swollen.

-Unfortunately for men, they are two-three times more likely to develop sleep apnea than women.
+Unfortunately for men, they are two to three times more likely to develop sleep apnea than women.
 Researchers are still working to pin-down an exact reason for this.

-Data show that older people are more likely to develop sleep apnea.
+Data shows that older people are more likely to develop sleep apnea.
 Current research points toward an increase in fatty deposits around the throat area that is common among this population.

 Do you have a history of sleep apnea in your family?
 If so, then you could be at a higher risk of developing the condition, but with an early diagnosis and treatment, you can overcome the odds.